ejasmuhamed/stories/content/posts/disagree-if-you-disagree.md

 If you never express your disagreement and instead decide to reach a compromise where your opinions are suppressed, from then on, **you are lying**, and **you lose significance**.

-*Example: suppose you and I are discussing something, and I propose an opinion that benefits me.
+*Example: Suppose you and I are discussing something, and I propose an opinion that benefits me.
 You don’t agree with me but choose to suppress your opinion and follow my lead.
 Now, I start to believe that we are on the same page when, in reality, we are not.
 If this pattern continues, with you always agreeing with me despite your disagreement, eventually, **you become irrelevant** because you never assert yourself. **Here, I am the only relevant person**.*

 ![Contribute by expressing opinions | Image free from Freepik](https://img.freepik.com/premium-vector/two-people-who-have-different-professions-have-same-vision-achieve-good-goal-simple-line-join-line_638785-724.jpg?w=2000)